stateos/IntrOS/README.md

 ### License

-This project is licensed under the terms of [MIT License (MIT)](https://opensource.org/licenses/MIT).
+This project is licensed under the terms of [the MIT License (MIT)](https://opensource.org/licenses/MIT).